A cross-site scripting vulnerability exists in the Macromedia JRun Server Management Console that may allow an attacker to execute arbitrary code.

 A remote attacker may be able to execute arbitrary code within the security context of the JMC site.
 If the site is compromised, an attacker may be able to access a user's cookies allowing them to view sensitive information or hijack an authenticated user's session.

+This vulnerability was reported in Macromedia Security Bulletin MPSB04-08.
 Macromedia credits Acros for helping to discover and report this issue.